satendra4u/image_classification/README.md

 # image_classification
-Image classifications for manufacturing company
+Image classifications for manufacturing company where you can do the cross referencing of the parts of competitor.